alicecaml/alicecaml.org/content/blog/alice-v0.1.2/index.md

 doesn't make any visible changes.
 The purpose of the release is to add a [zip archive containing the Windows executable](https://github.com/alicecaml/alice/releases/download/0.1.2/alice-0.1.2-x86_64-windows.zip).
-This is intended to make it possible to release Alice on the Winget package manager.
+This is intended to make it possible to release Alice on the WinGet package manager.

 ## Release Notes